-With today’s advancements, no longer will you have to suffer the embarrassment of unsightly and unhealthy silver/mercury dental fillings or metal margins of the past.
+With today’s advancements, no longer will you have to suffer the embarrassment of unsightly and unhealthy silver/mercury dental fillings in longview or metal margins of the past.
 Eliminate your teeth’ dark, black appearance with new-age, state-of-the-art, tooth-colored resin or porcelain materials.

 Why Do I Need a Dental Filling?